fbreitwieser/pavian/README.md

 Pavian is a interactive browser application for analyzing and visualization metagenomics classification results from classifiers such as
-Kraken, Centrifuge and MetaPhlAn.
+Kraken, KrakenUniq, Kraken 2, Centrifuge and MetaPhlAn.
 Pavian also provides an alignment viewer for validation of matches to a particular genome.

 For more information look at the publication at https://doi.org/10.1093/bioinformatics/btz715